memakeit/mmi-form/README.md

 * add form fields (highly recommended)
 * validate and/or render the form

+## Documentation

+Further documentation is found in the guide directory.

 ## Test Controllers

 Test controllers are located in `classes/controller/mmi/form/test`.

 ## Inspiration &amp; Credits